-- 2. Position and Duties.
-During the Term of Employment, the Executive shall serve as Executive Vice President, Chief Financial Officer.
-During the Term of Employment, the Executive may engage in outside activities provided (i) such activities (including but not limited to membership on boards of directors of not-for-profit and for-profit organizations) do not conflict with the Executive's duties and responsibilities hereunder and (ii) the Executive obtains written approval from the Company's Chief Executive Officer of any significant outside business activity in which the Executive plans to become involved, whether or not such activity is pursued for profit. - 3.
-Principal Place of Employment.
-The Executive shall be employed at the Company's offices in Dublin, CA, except for required travel on the Company's business to an extent substantially consistent with present business travel obligations of the Executive's position.
+2. Position and Duties.
+During the Term of Employment, the Executive shall continue to serve as President and Chief Merchandising Officer - dd's ("CMO") through and until March 31, 2024.
+On April 1, 2024, the Executive will cease to hold the office of CMO, but will continue to serve as an employee, holding the title of Consultant, through March 31, 2026.
+The Executive shall report to the Chief Executive Officer of the Company ("CEO") while the Executive is CMO and Consultant.
+During the Term of Employment, the Executive may engage in outside activities provided (i) such activities (including but not limited to membership on boards of directors of not-for-profit and for-profit organizations) do not conflict with the Executive's duties and responsibilities hereunder and (ii) the Executive obtains written approval from the CEO of any significant outside business activity in which the Executive plans to become involved, whether or not such activity is pursued for profit.

+3. Principal Place of Employment.
+While serving as CMO through March 31, 2024, the Executive shall be employed at the Company's offices in New York, NY, except for required travel on the Company's business to an extent substantially consistent with present business travel obligations of the Executive's position.